-How to Become a Health Coach Without Any Experience
+How to Become a Health Coach With No Experience: A Step-by-Step Guide

+Thinking of becoming a health coach but have no prior experience?
 It’s not uncommon these days for individuals to want a complete career switch.
 As a discipline that is both in high demand and accessible to people without a formal education in healthcare, Health & Wellness Coaching is attracting individuals from all backgrounds.
-However, there are several steps necessary to becoming a Health Coach.
-Follow this guide to learn how to become a health coach with no prior experience.
+However, there are several steps necessary to changing career to Health Coaching.
+Follow this guide to learn how to become a health coach with no prior healthcare or medical experience.

 What Does a Health Coach Do?